poshaughnessy/web-bluetooth-parrot-drone/README.md

 ![Pair screen](docs/images/pair-screen.png?raw=true "Pair screen")

 * Now you're in control!
-Try Take Off and Land.
-Flips coming soon!
+Try Take Off, Flip and Land.

+## Troubleshooting

+Unfortunately it seems pretty flaky, presumably because it's an experimental API.
+For the best chance of success, close and re-open Chrome for Android Dev first, and reload the page, plus switch the drone off and on again and wait for the green lights.
+Having the remote debugging tools open in Chrome Canary seems like it might help too (it will help you to see where it's going wrong, at least).

+If you spot any fixes / improvements that could be made, PRs are very welcome!

 ## Demo Video